 SAP customers have been reluctant to move

 It has been researched and documented that current SAP customers have been reluctant to make the move over to S/4HANA.
-In a December 2019 survey of 467 user organisations, 58% had no intentions of moving across in the next two years.
-27% wouldn’t upgrade in the next three.
+In a December 2019 survey of 467 user organisations, 58% had no intention of moving across in the next two years.
+Also, 27% wouldn’t upgrade in the next three.

 But SAP and various media outlets have been reluctant to share or comment on this information (more info on this here) preferring instead to push on ahead with the deadline and their marketing messages.

-The prevailing shared attitude between IT leaders has clearly been to ‘wait-and-see’.
-These customers could then wait and see what happened to other organisations who did make the change; and whether SAP released further information and/or extended the deadline.
+The prevailing shared strategy between IT leaders has clearly been the “wait and see” strategy.
+These customers could then wait and see what happened to other organisations who did make the change, and whether SAP released further information and/or extended the deadline.

 (Those who did wait and see are probably feeling quite pleased with themselves right about now.)

 So why are SAP’s customers hesitant to move to S/4HANA?